-British Taekwondo’s Development Team exists to support clubs, coaches/instructors and grow participation.
+British Taekwondo’s Development Officer exists to support clubs, coaches/instructors and grow participation.
 If you need help with developing an action plan, writing a funding bid, setting up new classes or applying for planning permission – we can help.

-James Docherty – Development Coordinator
+James Docherty – Development Officer

 What other support is available?